alospeaks/cisco-dc-automation/LabGuide/section-4-9-jenkins.md

 you can only run it manually now since your jenkin server is not reachable via internet.

 ### Using console to see the log output

+###Troubleshooting
+**Tips**

+Sometime you will need to login into jenkins container to troubleshoot this.
+Use this method:

+`docker exec -u 0 -it jenkins bash`

+All the files are under ``/var/jenkins_home/workspace/``  ; your git will be cloned into this directory